 Psychological Shortcoming: “Laszlo was afraid of the dark.”

 In children’s books, characters don’t need a moral shortcoming.
 (In other words, a child character doesn’t have to be treating anyone else badly in order for us to find them a sufficiently interesting and engaging character.)
 This boy is the Every Child.

 The Dark.
 “The dark lived in the same house as Laszlo”.
-Normally the opponent has to be another human or monster, but here the dark is anthropomorphised, and might as well be a monster: ‘Sometimes the dark hid in the cupboard’.
+Normally the opponent has to be another human or monster, but here the dark is personified, and might as well be a monster: ‘Sometimes the dark hid in the cupboard’.
 Daniel Handler spends quite a bit of time describing this monster and what it does.

 But when the bulb on the night-light burns out (we assume at this point), the dark does come into his room.
 The dark challenges Laszlo to visit it in the basement, which requires a scary trip down several flights of stairs.
 (Why he doesn’t just turn that torch on and use it as his night-light I’m not sure.
 I don’t think we’re meant to think that’s a possibility, though I have to admit it bothers me some — I think it’s a minor shortcoming in the plot.)